SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 * **SMS-based**, supporting the following settings:
 	- **Limit token validity for**: Lifetime of each session in minutes.
 When the session expires or a user logs out, the user has to enter a new verification code.
    - **Limit verification code validity for**: Here you can set the lifetime of each verification code sent via SMS.
-When the verification code expires, in order to login the user has to request a new verification code.
+When the verification code expires, the user has to request a new verification code in order to login.

 	> **Info:** An SMS gateway microservice must be configured for the tenant.
 Naturally only users with a valid phone number associated can use this functionality.